 The submittal of the Counter-Notification letter throws the ball back to the copyright owner’s court.
 The copyright owner after receiving the Counter notice can do nothing, which in that event, the Website would put back the removed content online.
-Otherwise, the copyright owner must file a lawsuit within 10-14 days against the alleged infringer to keep the content offline.
+Otherwise, the copyright owner must file a lawsuit within 10-14 days against the alleged infringer to keep the content offline indegenerique.be.
 The content would remain offline during the pendency of the lawsuit.

 Copyright Registration Helps Protect Your Work